|

 This option can be used to disable VeraCrypt compatible mode

 (only TrueCrypt devices are recognized).
-Only for TCRYPT
+See the TCRYPT

-Override system directory path where cryptsetup searches for
+Override the system directory path where cryptsetup searches

-external token handlers (or token plugins).
-It must be
+for external token handlers (or token plugins).
+It must be an

 absolute path (starting with '/' character).